-How VA Rates Arthritis
+How VA Rates Arthritis for Disability Benefits

-Rheumatoid arthritis occurs when the immune system malfunctions and attacks the membranes lining your joints causing inflammation and resulting in limited motion, stiffness, or pain.
-Both conditions can cause pain and symptoms may range from mildly disabling to debilitating.
+Rheumatoid arthritis occurs when the immune system malfunctions and attacks the membranes lining your joints, resulting in inflammation, limited motion, stiffness, and pain.
+Symptoms of both conditions may range from mildly disabling to totally debilitating.

 The American Academy of Orthopedic Surgeons states that degenerative arthritis is the primary reason for disability discharge among service members.
 Over 395,000 veterans are currently receiving disability benefits for degenerative arthritis of the spine according to VA’s 2015 Annual Benefits Report.
 Injury and joint overuse are common causes of degenerative arthritis among service members.